-General

-The Series B bonds outstanding are Build America Bonds under the American Recovery and Reinvestment Act.
-The Build America Bonds were sold as a taxable issue and TID receives a federal subsidy of 32%, as reduced by sequester, of the interest paid on the bonds.
-For the years ended December 31, 2022 and 2021, the Authority received \$3,462 and \$3,471, respectively, in this federal subsidy, which is included in other income on the Statements of Revenues, Expenses, and Changes in Net Position.
+General - The Series B bonds outstanding are Build America Bonds under the American Recovery and Reinvestment Act.
+The Build America Bonds were sold as a taxable issue and the Authority receives a federal subsidy of 32%, as reduced by sequester, of the interest paid on the bonds.
+For the years ended December 31, 2023 and 2022, the Authority received \$3,478 and \$3,462, respectively, in this federal subsidy, which is included in other income on the Statements of Revenues, Expenses, and Changes in Net Position.